 Allocations of SUs can be obtained from multiple types of requests: Startup, Research, Education, and Special.
 Education allocations are the only allowed type of education accounts.
 The other types of allocations are used for PI accounts.
 An account can have multiple types of allocations.

 Startup Allocation: automatically deposited during the creation of a new PI account.
-It is a one-time allocation of 5000 SUs expired by the end of the current cycle (Sep.
-30th).
+It is a one-time allocation of 10,000 SUs expiring one year after initial allocation.

 Research Allocation: the main source of allocation for the research activities of RCC users.
 Research allocations need to be applied for via the RCC website and approved by the Research Allocation Advisory Committee.
 The committee has the right to deny the request or reduce the amount of requested SUs in the applications.